BAmercury/AS5311/README.md

 AS5311 SSI Interface Arduino Library - NSFW
 =============================

-Library for accessing data and error codes from Austrian Microsystems AS5311 12 bit linear position encoder
+Library for accessing SSI data and error codes from Austrian Microsystems AS5311 12 bit linear position encoder

 Forked from https://github.com/smellsofbikes/AS5045_arduino_library